compphil2mmae/compphil2mmae.github.io/content/post/241220_DFG-Surveillance_Jobs/index.en.md

 ## Your profile

-- An excellent Master’s degree in Philosophy from a university (by the start date of employment at the latest);
+- An excellent Master’s degree in Philosophy from a university (by the start date of employment at the latest)

-- Excellent command of the English language;
+- Excellent command of the English language

-- Ideally, international experience gained through study abroad or an international academic environment;
+- Ideally, international experience gained through study abroad or an international academic environment

-- Good command of German is desirable but not required.
+- Good command of German is desirable but not required

 ## Your responsibilities:

-- Contribute to the project through research-related activities, including participating in and hosting workshops, public scientific events, and online seminars;
+- Contribute to the project through research-related activities, including participating in and hosting workshops, public scientific events, and online seminars

-- Produce internationally visible, high-quality publications;
+- Produce internationally visible, high-quality publications
 - Present work at international conferences and workshops

 Please send your application including